 My plan was to climb Robins Wood hill to get a view of Gloucester before entering the city.
 I crossed the motorway and set off up the minor road to the footpath.
 There was a small wedding party having photographs taken on the common.
 I avoided being photographed and found the path which was actually signposted.

-The path passed between houses and a fence.
+The path passed between houses and a fence but was heavily overgrown.
 The only way I was going to be able to make progress was with a pair of secateurs.
 “Oh bother” I thought (or words with a similar meaning).
 I returned to the road and set off into town.

 Now, if I wanted to walk from the outskirts of a city to the centre I could have stayed at home.
 Gloucester is a typical city.
-Posh suburbs, not so nice as you approach the centre (sorry, Gloucester) and then a re-vitalalised centre.
+Posh suburbs, not so nice as you approach the centre (sorry, Gloucester) and then a re-vitalalised centre with a pedestrianised shopping area.
 It was tedious walking.

 When I got to the centre Google maps took me to the hotel.
 I was a bit concerned about the quality of the New County hotel.
 It gets mixed reviews on Tripadvisor and was only £31.
-I am happy to report it was fine and there was an excellent Indian restaurant a few yards away.
-The restaurant is one of those newer type who offer traditional Indian dishes as opposed to the Anglicised North Indian/Pakistani dishes usually on offer.
+I am happy to report it was fine.
+If you are looking somewhere cheap to saty with no frills I can recommend it (but beware, I can sleep on anything after 20 miles!).
+There was an excellent Indian restaurant a few yards away.
+The restaurant is one of the newer type who cook traditional Indian dishes as opposed to the Anglicised North Indian/Pakistani dishes usually on offer.
 After a good feed, two pints of Kingfisher and a good sleep, I was ready for the Malverns.